Abhay0809/MyAcademy/README.md

 registration form for the course

-3Direct link to the website : https://abhay0809.github.io/MyAcademy/#contact
+#  Direct link to the website : https://abhay0809.github.io/MyAcademy/#contact